 An analysis of 23 popular hair color products sold in the United States found that all of them contained at least one carcinogenic chemical.

-The tests were conducted on 21 boxed dyes and two temporary hair chalk products from brands including L’Oreal Paris, Dark & Lovely, Madison Reed, Manic Panic, Revlon, and Clairol, consumer advocacy group Consumer Reports (CR) said in a recently published report.
+The tests were conducted on 21 boxed dyes and two temporary hair chalk products from brands including L’Oreal Paris, Dark & Lovely, Madison Reed, Manic Panic, Revlon, and Clairol, consumer advocacy group Consumer Reports said in a recently published report.

 Product samples were sent to an accredited lab, where the items were tested for heavy metals, volatile organic compounds (VOC), and phthalates.

 The chemical “is classified as a probable carcinogen for humans.
 Its use is restricted in cosmetics and is generally prohibited except for limited applications, such as in certain hair dye formulations.”
+Six product samples contained toluene, a chemical toxic to the central nervous system and a lung irritant.

 Analysts identified four samples with DEHP, another chemical linked to several health issues, including high blood pressure, reproductive problems, early menopause, and insulin resistance.